-Also, if you shop farmer’s markets and buy from small, local sellers, it’s wise to ask them about their growing practices.
-Many times they actually are growing organic produce, but just aren’t big enough to go through the process of becoming certified.
+Also, if you shop at farmer’s markets and buy from small, local sellers, it’s wise to ask them about their growing practices.
+They often are growing organic produce, but just aren’t big enough to go through the process of becoming certified.

 38. Watch the Unit Price

 Taking a moment to scan an item’s shelf price tag can quickly show you the price per ounce or another unit of measurement.
 Use this to easily compare prices between package sizes and brands and make sure you are getting the best bargain!